top of page

 • You can't fully step away without anxiety

-The business works — but only because you are constantly present.
+The business works, but only because you are constantly present.

 This creates two serious problems.

+First, it limits growth.
 When everything runs through one person, speed drops, complexity increases, and scale becomes harder than it should be.
 This is one of the most common founder bottlenecks in professional services firms.

-From the outside — especially to buyers or investors — a founder-dependent business looks fragile.
+Second, it creates risk.
+From the outside, especially to buyers or investors, a founder-dependent business looks fragile.
 If the founder leaves, gets distracted, or burns out, the business could suffer.

 This is why founder-led companies are often discounted during an exit.
 Not because they lack talent or customers, but because too much value is tied to one person.